conduktor/testing-docs-archive/docs/features/dsl.md

 ## Toggling the DSL view

-When using Conduktor Testing, you can switch between the visual representation and the DSL in multiple ways.&#x20;
+When using Conduktor Testing, you can switch between the visual representation and the DSL in multiple ways.

 You can switch at a: